SQL WITH Clause (Common Table Expressions)

 FROM Employee e

-- The JOIN condition ensures that each employee is matched with their department’s average salary.
+- The JOIN matches each employee with their department average.

 Conclusion